cockroachdb/docs/v22.1/query-behavior-troubleshooting.md

 ### `SELECT` statements with `GROUP BY` columns are slow

-Suppose you have a slow query that
+Suppose you have a [slow selection query](selection-queries.html) that

 -  Has a `GROUP BY` clause.
 -  Uses an index that has a `STORING` clause.
 -  Where some or all of the columns in the query's `GROUP BY` clause are part of the index's `STORING` clause and are **not** index key columns.

 For example: